KyleAnthonyHay/TonePod/README.md

 # 🎵 TonePod

-**TonePod** is an iOS app 📱 that allows users to record 🎙️ and share audio clips 🎶.
+**TonePod** is an iOS app 📱 that allows users to record and store audio clips based on the file name.

 ## Features 🌟